-Potassium (K) is a main inorganic compound of wild-fire ashes forming base mineral phases which are easily soluble in water (Ulery et al., 1993; Pereira et al., 2012).
-Given its high content in ashes, K was considered as a geochemical tracer, along with S, common in AMD-affected watercourses (fig. 2) but not present in ashes.
-"Pre-rain" samples show the river conditions after the fire but before the beginning of the rains (the Odiel River is homogenized with the Agrio Creek discharge hydrochemistry during the summer); "1st Rain" and "2nd Rain" samples represent the evolution after the first and second rainfall events associated with a slight and a great increase in streamflow, respectively.
+Potassium (K) is a main inorganic compound of wildfire-ash forming base mineral phases which are easily soluble in water (Ulery et al. 1993; Pereira et al. 2012).
+Given its high content in ash, K was considered as a geochemical tracer, along with S, common in AMD-affected watercourses (fig. 2) but less present in ash.
+"Pre-rain" samples show the river conditions after the fire but before the beginning of the rains (the Odiel River is homogenized with the Agrio Creek discharge hydrochemistry during the summer); "1st Rain" and "2nd Rain" samples represent the evolution after the first and second rainfall events associated to slight and a great increase in streamflow, respectively.

-Geochemical data are available from an annual series of the Odiel River prior to the wildfire (2015-2016), represented by the Odiel before the Agrio River (main discharge of the basin), the Agrio Creek itself and the Odiel at the Puente de los Cinco Ojos, coinciding with the sampling point of the study.
+Geochemical data are available from an annual series of the Odiel River prior to the wildfire (2015-2016), represented by the Odiel before the Agrio River (main discharge of the basin), the Agrio Creek itself, and the Odiel at the Puente de los Cinco Ojos (downstream of the confluence), coinciding with the sampling point of the study.
 This series shows the conditions of the Odiel during a hydrological year, showing a range of mixtures between the Agrio and the Odiel, resulting in the final mixture of Puente de los Cinco Ojos.
-On the other hand, biomass ash composition from regional vegetation as an analogous to wildfire-ashes is available.
+On the other hand, biomass ash composition from regional vegetation as an analogous to wildfire-ash is available.
 A first trend is observed within the first rains towards the biomass ash member (fig. 2).
-Given the high K content in fire ashes and this initial evolution, opposite to the normal trend towards the usual mixture member during the second rain (and other subsequent rain events recorded), it is suggested that ashes may have been entirely washed out during the first rains after the dry season.
-However, there is a slight deviation which could be interpreted as the remaining influence of ashes dissolution on the river hydrochemistry.
+Given the high K content in ash and this initial evolution, opposite to the normal trend towards the usual mixture member during the second rain (and other subsequent rain events recorded), it is suggested that ashes may have been entirely washed out during the first rains after the dry season.
+However, there is a slight deviation, towards the biomass ash member, which could be interpreted as the remaining influence of ash dissolution on the river hydrochemistry.